Table of Contents

-To retrieve data from USB devices, we suggest you save retrieved files to another secure location in case of further problems.
+When you retrieve data from USB devices, we suggest you save retrieved files to a secure location to avoid further problems.

-Some people encountered more serious issues than once.
-They said the same USB device starts malfunctioning again after a short period of time after the repair.
-If this is the case, formatting and recreating a new partition can help.
+A few people encountered the issue more than once.
+They said the same USB device started malfunctioning again after a short period of repairing it.
+If this is the case with you, formatting and recreating a new partition can help.

 - Enter Device Manager, select Disk Management, locate and right-click on your malfunctioned USB, and select Format volume...

-- Complete the Format process and set the file system to NTFS or FAT32.
+- Finish the format process and set the file system to NTFS or FAT32.

-Now you can check if the USB shows up on your computer or not, if not, continue with the steps below:
+Check whether the USB shows up on your computer or not.
+If not, follow the steps below:

-- When USB shows as unallocated, right-click on it and select New Simple Volume, set the drive letter and file system (NTFS/FAT32) for it, and complete the process.
+- When USB shows as unallocated, right-click on it, select New Simple Volume, set the drive letter, set the file system (NTFS/FAT32) for it, and complete the process.

-After this, you should access the USB drive on your PC and save data on it again.
+After this, you should be able to access the USB drive on your PC and save data on it again.

 Video Tutorial: Make USB Recognized by Yourself